usert5432/lagrtools/README.md

 pair conforms to the following [schema](https://github.com/WireCell/wire-cell-toolkit/blob/master/aux/docs/ClusterArrays.org).

 The `img` graph contains reconstructed information.
-This info is suppsed to be fed as input to Graph Neural Networks (GNN).
+This info is supposed to be fed as input to Graph Neural Networks (GNN).
 The `tru` graph contains truth information that the GNN is expected to predict.